|Name||Disability Rights Washington|

 Part Time 0.230 100% 0.230

 Part Time 1.320 1.320

 E. No grievances.

 F. Disability Rights Washington and the Client Assistance Program work together to assure that there is not a duplication of effort and that appropriate referrals are made between the two organizations.
-Because of CAP’s narrow focus it is relatively easy to draw the lines between the programs.
-DRW generally does not make priorities of issues that are within CAP’s realm so there is not a lot of the common ground to be found.
-DRW’s role is to make accurate referral to CAP and to let CAP know how people who call them can access our services when appropriate.
-We are engaged in advocacy related to the issue of subminimum wage and are keeping the CAP aware of our activity in this area.
+Because of CAP's narrow focus it is relatively easy to draw the lines between the programs.
+DRW generally does not make priorities of issues that are within CAP's realm so there is not alot of the common ground to be found.
+DRW's role is to make accurate referral to CAP and to let CAP know how people who call them can access our services when appropriate.

 Coordination of DRW and Long Term Care Ombudsman legislative education activities, sharing information on issues effecting people who live in adult family homes, nursing homes and boarding homes, discuss ways to work together for common goals of improving conditions and enforcement of rights.